robberthalff/robberthalff/content/blog/adding_flutter_examples_to_hugo.md

 If all went well the example should now be available at the path `/examples/flutter/spinning_square` of your [hugo][] site.

+> Note:
+>
+> Although it's fine to add the examples directory to git it's probably not a smart idea
+> to also commit the build/ directory.
+>
+> So make sure to add the `build/` directory to your `.gitignore` file.

 ### Step 3: Creating a shortcode to serve the examples

 In order to integrate this example into the site we can make a simple iframe [shortcode][].